benlinux1/014_BenoitVINCENT-MAREU/README.md

 ![Sans titre-1](https://user-images.githubusercontent.com/78255467/170271169-7485e9fd-6986-4aca-82a2-237066fd9940.png)

-Next the app will compile in Android Studio
+Next the app will compile in Android Studio.

 ## Contribute to the project